CRJoseph77/SQL_Board_Game_Data_Exploration/README.md

 # Exploring Board Game Recommendations Using SQL
+Cleaning and exploring board game data from BoardGameGeek.com using SQL.

 ## Project Overview
 Collecting and playing board games with others is one of my favorite hobbies.
 I enjoy sharing fun experiences around the table with friends and family.